sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_fun_plant.rst

 .. code-block:: python

-   ADC0834.setup(cs=17, clk=22, dio=27)
+   # Initialize hardware components
-   dht11 = DHT11(12)
+   dht11 = DHT11(17)
+   light_sensor = ADC('A0')
+   moisture_sensor = ADC('A1')

-Configures the ADC0834 module for reading light and soil moisture data and initializes the DHT11 sensor for temperature and humidity readings.
+Initializes the modules for reading light and soil moisture data.
+Initializes the DHT11 sensor for temperature and humidity readings.

 2. Sensor Data Collection